 This guy has been putting egg on his face since day one.
 Well, unfortunately, since day negative 100, I don't know bro, he's been going at it for a while.
 So he's special in that sense.

 But you know that, I agree, though, like, where is like, yeah, it's hard to not be transparent.
 Yeah, because it's all out there.
 What you said in 2012 is going to come back in 2020 right?
+And

-And I am sorta happy for that, because it is sort of making us all be like, "Okay, I could get canceled for what I say.
+I am sorta happy for that, because it is sort of making us all be like, "Okay, I could get canceled for what I say.
 So maybe I should just say good things now."

 Maybe that could be a motivation too if you have, you know, a racist uncle or whatever.
 And you're always like "Ehh, he'll die, I don't have to worry about it."
-But think about that, like you might wanna to tell them like, "Hey, this stuff is gonna be on the internet forever.
-Even if you stop, you know, you can stop saying and have a change of heart now, even just for that, like trying to save face and make your grandkids proud of you someday, like, just quit being racist!" like that's not the whole problem.
+But think about that, like you might wanna to tell him like, "Hey, this stuff is gonna be on the internet forever.
+Even if you stop, you know, you can stop saying it and have a change of heart now...
+Even just for that--like trying to save face and make your grandkids proud of you someday, like, just quit being racist!"
+Like that's not the whole problem, but change yourself!

-But change yourself about like all of these people and all these businesses that have gotten dropped because they have posted very openly racist things on the Internet and people like again Amy Cooper.
-She got fired and, like businesses like I know local but like I'm from Ohio originally said, it's another.
-It's another place where it's kind of like lots of like businesses, like local businesses that I grew up watching commercials about are no longer like people are dropping sponsorships for them.
+Think about like all of these people and all these businesses that have gotten dropped because they have posted very openly racist things on the internet and people... like again, Amy Cooper.
+She got fired.
+And, like businesses, like--I know local businesses--like I'm from Ohio originally and, it's another place where it's kind of "ehhh."

+Lots of businesses, like local businesses that I grew up watching commercials about, are no longer... like people are dropping sponsorships for them.
 People aren't using them anymore.
 I have zero sympathy.

-That's people is just like it is like, you know, we're We're at the point in history.
-We're calling these people out, and we're not accepting it anymore.
-You love to see it really Dio honestly, yeah, like it is very satisfying, Like where it's like all of the consequences were finally having Ah, they're intended.
-Do you know it's like these are things that we've seen and felt for So long and now everybody gets to see it.
-And not only are people seeing it, people are doing things about it like we're on C. I do want people to be afraid of doing bad behavior towards other people.
+We're at the point in history where we're calling these people out, and we're not accepting it anymore.
+You love to see it.
+You really do.

+Honestly, yeah, like it is very satisfying.
+Like where it's like "Ahh, the consequences are finally having their intended due."
+You know it's like these are things that we've seen and felt for so long and now everybody gets to see it.
+And not only are people seeing it, people are doing things about it.
+Like we're... honestly, I do want people to be afraid of doing bad behavior towards other people.
+You know, I do want people be afraid of doing things that, like, infringe upon the rights and the freedoms and happiness of other people.

-You know, I do want people be afraid of, um, you know, doing things that, like infringe upon the rights and the freedoms and happiness of other people.
-You know, I'm even seeing that happen.
-Life right now on Twitter with somebody else.
-Like where they did something bad.
-It's getting called out.
-There's consequences.
-They're happening is happening, like on faster than before.
-So, you know, it is sort of making us like, Hey, how do we think how we thinking about treating other people were being cautious of it.
+You know, I'm even seeing that happen live right now on Twitter with somebody else!
+Like where they did something bad, it's getting called out.
+There's consequence that are happening.
+It's happening, like faster than before.
+So, you know, it is sort of making us like, "Hey, how do we think... how are we thinking about treating other people?"